The cost of eating healthy

 Food insecure households are likely to:

-- worry about running out of food,
+- Worry about running out of food

-- compromise their food quality,
+- Compromise their food quality

-- reduce their food intake, and
+- Reduce their food intake

-- experience disrupted eating patterns.
+- Experience disrupted eating patterns

 Food insecurity negatively affects health: